bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 Add a search input that filters the thread list in real-time:

-1. In the `Sidebar` component (or wherever threads are managed), add state for the search value
+1. In the `ChatThreadsList` component, add state for the search value
 2. Create an `<input>` element above the threads list
 3. Make it a **controlled component** by:
    - Setting its `value` prop to the search state